Jpepetrueno/Jpepetrueno/README.md

-### Hi, my name is David, I'm an electrical engineer and I enjoy hacking.
+### Hello, I’m David, an electrical engineer and a computer programmer.
 Welcome! 👋

 <!--
 **Jpepetrueno/Jpepetrueno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.